What’s in Food Today? A Journey From Tradition to Convenience

 In the last few years, the hectic pace of life along with fast technological development has brought a change in the dining habits world over.
 The trend of eating out and ordering in food has increased.
 Ready-to-eat and instant foods are readily available even in the remotest areas due to the setting up of efficient logistics system.
 Various types of processed foods, sauces and pickles are available in attractive packaging and various sizes.
 The market is flooded with different brands of ice creams, juices, fizzy drinks and chocolates.

 People are travelling widely across the globe nowadays for work and pleasure and relishing different cuisines.
 Many exotic vegetables, fresh herbs and fruits have travelled across the globe and have made their way into our homes.
-For instance, dragon fruit was looked at with perplexed expressions till a few years ago, when it was newly introduced in India with its unique shape and bright colour but now it has become ubiquitous in Indian markets.
+For instance, dragon fruit was looked at with perplexed expressions till a few years ago, when it was newly introduced in India with its unique shape and bright color but now it has become ubiquitous in Indian markets.

 With a majority of women working full-time and at par with men, it has become impractical to devote too much time and energy to the kitchen daily.
 Also for people working in different time zones, especially in the graveyard shift availability of food at their convenient time is a must.
 Hence, out of convenience and necessity, the reliance on food delivery apps has increased.
 I know many people who regularly order food through these delivery apps – sometimes even multiple times a week.
 Mostly adolescents and young adults are the regular users.
 The statistics show that in 2023, nearly 2 billion people worldwide used food delivery apps, with about 10-15 million orders placed daily across various platforms.
 China leads the market, accounting for roughly 35% of users, while North America and Europe follow closely.
 The online food delivery industry has grown into a major sector, valued at over $130 billion, with projections estimating it could reach $365 billion by 2030.